 Note: IRG internal documents allowed underscore ("") to be used in source references in submissions from China and SAT until IRG Meeting No. 46.
 To be consistent with the ISO/IEC 10646 published standard12, the use of underscore symbol will be disallowed from any new working set submissions starting from IRG Meeting No. 47.
-Sources accepted in the past using underscores are thus corrected in the set below-
+Sources accepted in the past using underscores are thus corrected in the list below.
+The original reference formats are retained for cross reference to older documents only.